Commercial Gym Equipment

 Okay, now that we’ve talked about the differences between commercial and residential treadmills, let’s look at some things to consider when looking to buy the best commercial treadmill for you.

-Types of Commerical Treadmills
+Types of Commercial Treadmills

 So there are two main types of commercial-grade treadmills.